arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/post_admin_echo.md

 @RESTREPLYBODY{requestBody,string,required,}
 Stringified version of the request body you sent

-@RESTREPLYBODY{rawRequestBody,array,required,integer}
+@RESTREPLYBODY{rawRequestBody,object,required,}
-The sent characters as a list of numbers
+The sent payload as a JSON-encoded Buffer object

 @RESTREPLYBODY{parameters,object,required,}
 An object containing the query parameters